-Great Migration Begins
+The Great Migration Begins

 When World War I broke out in Europe in 1914, industrialized urban areas in the North, Midwest and West faced a shortage of industrial laborers, as the war put an end to the steady tide of European immigration to the United States.

-With war production kicking into high gear, recruiters enticed African Americans to come north, to the dismay of white Southerners.
+With war production kicking into high gear, recruiters enticed Black Americans to come north, to the dismay of white Southerners.
 Black newspapers—particularly the widely read Chicago Defender—published advertisements touting the opportunities available in the cities of the North and West, along with first-person accounts of success.

 Life for Migrants in the City

 Many new arrivals found jobs in factories, slaughterhouses and foundries, where working conditions were arduous and sometimes dangerous.
 Female migrants had a harder time finding work, spurring heated competition for domestic labor positions.